EFFICACY & SAFETY

 • Median age at first dose: 9 years (range, 0 to 59 years)

-Patients <10 kg received starting doses 6.0 mg/kg monthly for 3 months and then ongoing doses 3.0 mg/kg monthly; patients ≥10 to <20 kg received starting doses 6.0 mg/kg monthly for 3 months and then ongoing doses 6.0 mg/kg every 3 months; patients ≥20 kg received starting doses 3.0 mg/kg monthly for 3 months and then ongoing doses 3.0 mg/kg every 3 months.
+Patients <10 kg received starting doses of 6.0 mg/kg monthly for 3 months and then ongoing doses of 3.0 mg/kg monthly; patients ≥10 to <20 kg received starting doses of 6.0 mg/kg monthly for 3 months and then ongoing doses of 6.0 mg/kg every 3 months; patients ≥20 kg received starting doses of 3.0 mg/kg monthly for 3 months and then ongoing doses of 3.0 mg/kg every 3 months.16

 If administered on hemodialysis days, OXLUMO was administered after hemodialysis.1